 Now, let us see the syntax in detail:

 TEXT( B4, “hh:mm” ) & ( ” – ” ) & TEXT( C4, “hh:mm” ) & ( ” Hrs” )

 TEXT( B4, “hh:mm” ) will convert the given time in cell B4 to text in hour: minute format (24 hours).
 Similarly, TEXT( C4, “hh:mm” ) will convert the given time in cell C4 to hour: minute format.

 & ( ” – ” ) & will add “ – ” in between the two times, thus, creating a range.

 & ( ” Hrs” ) the text Hrs will be added at the end.

 Similarly, you can also create a range of dates by modifying this syntax.

-Suppose you have a data for certain transactions done in the past few years.
+Suppose you have data for certain transactions done in the past few years.
 Of those transactions, you want to know how many numbers of transactions were made during a particular month of a particular year and the total transaction amount.
-The transactions data is given the cells B5: C19 as shown below.
+The transaction data is given the cells B5: C19 as shown below.